EEC-Developers/framework/Hash/readme.md

 # Hash table classes
 Since there is a longstanding bug in the AmigaE module format that makes it choke on multiple return codes this makes an enhanced solution for the Class/hash module.

-## Hash/hashBase -- global base module
+## Hash/hashBase -- global abstract hash base module

 ### constants -- prime number sizes for hash tables